 Knowing how to read music before you start is helpful when learning to play a new instrument.

-If you're familiar with another instrument, you may even know how to read music and notes already.
+If you're familiar with another instrument, such as a piano, violin, or guitar you may even know how to read music and notes already.
 If this is the case your experience will provide the perfect building blocks.

 You could also already know a bit about playing the ukulele.
 If you know the basics of how to hold your fingers or simple strumming patterns this will be helpful.